Meet our Staff

 He is currently a member of and volunteers for several Veteran organizations, and has served as Campaign Assistant on the re-election campaigns for the Mayor and Councilmembers of the City of Hawthorne, CA. Born and raised in Los Angeles, Mario enjoys spending time with his two daughters and/or doing a million hobbies including, but not limited to, playing guitar, snowboarding, mixed martial arts, and intramural sports.

 Director of Resources

 Micheal Washington served in the Army’s 193rd infantry battalion from 1976-1979.
-Micheal has been working with the National Veterans Foundation for over 5 years as head of the resource department and as special assistant to Shad.
+Micheal has been working with the National Veterans Foundation for over 15 years as head of the resource department and as special assistant to Shad.
 Micheal is the go-to guy of the Foundation.
-His initiative and perseverance have kept the Foundation’s ability to support veterans all over the country at a peak.
+His initiative and perseverance have kept the Foundation’s ability to support Veterans all over the country at a peak.
 Micheal's dedication and talent have spearheaded many of the Foundation’s fundraising events.
 He continues to be a major contributor to the Foundation's realizing its mission.

-“I especially like finding resources to provide food and clothing for homeless veterans and non-veterans with various programs throughout the Los Angeles area.”
+“I especially like finding resources to provide food and clothing for homeless Veterans and non-Veterans with various programs throughout the Los Angeles area.”

 Rich Rudnick served in the U.S. Navy from 1977 through 1983 as an Interior Communications Electrician’s Mate aboard the USS Manitowoc out of Little Creek, Virginia.
 After leaving the service, he worked as a bench tech and as a system specialist, designing multistory building heating and ventilation systems.
 For the last 15 years, he has worked for organizations serving the homeless.
 He joined the NVF in February 2007.